 Many ASU grads end up living in Phoenix, Ariz., deeming it the most popular city for former students of this school.
 Another city that attracts a wealth of ASU grads is Los Angeles, Calif.; given its high compensation (approximately $87K is the average salary), the city's popularity should come as no surprise.
 On the other end, ASU grads flock to Scottsdale, Ariz., which actually offers the weakest median salary of $40K.
 Nearby Tempe, Ariz. is also a top pick for ASU grads, as is New York, N.Y.

-A Bachelor of Science in Accounting leads to the highest pay for ASU grads (approximately $160K on average per year).
+With a median annual earnings of $160K per year, former Sun Devils who have a Bachelor of Science in Accounting are the best paid among the alumni population.
 The degree that warrants the lowest level of financial compensation is a B.A. in General Business ($39K on average annually).